helga-agentur/drupal-module-email-obfuscator/README.md

 # Drupal Module Email Obfuscator

-Drupal Email Obfuscator Module is used to search everywhere and obfuscate all emails within Drupal using a Middleware.

-## What is obfuscated and how
+The Drupal Email Obfuscator Module uses a middleware get rendered content from each request.
+The content is searched for emails with regexs.
+The emails are obfuscated depending on where the text is found.

+## Obfuscations

-- Emails in a `<a href=mailto:`:
+### Emails in a Mailto-Link

+Example: `<a href="mailto:test@email.com">`

-    - the email after `mailto:` is reverted
+- The email string excluding `mailto:` is reversed
-    - an onclick is added that re-reverts the email after the `mailto:`
+- An onclick is added that re-reverses the email after the `mailto:`

-- For all other emails (e.g. text content in an `<a>`):
+### All other Emails

+Example: `<a>test@email.com</a>`

-    - A span with `display:none` containing a text with delimiters that are invalid email characters is added after the @
+- A span with `display:none` containing a text with delimiters that are invalid email characters is added in the middle of the email

 ## Exclusions

-- Everything in the backoffice
+- Everything in the backoffice (admin pages)
-- Emails in placeholder of an input
+- Emails in HTML-attributes (placeholder for input fields)
-- Content in routes that are whitelisted
+- Content in routes that are whitelisted (see below)

 ### Whitelisting Routes